Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/Python_Version/plotanime/recorderreset.rst.txt

 RecorderReset() Command
 ====================================================

 This command is for reseting the recording the recoded steps from the file.
-The structure of the command is in this way:

 .. code-block:: python
+   :caption: The structure of the command

    import openseespy.opensees as ops import BraineryWiz as bz